Leah is a follower of the 21 Day Fix. She works in mental health.

 I love Thai food.
-Pad thai, tom kha kai soup, and my favorite dish ever, pineapple fried rice.
-There's something so attractive about the exotic ingredients, unusual flavor profiles, and the mixing of sweet and savory flavors that I can't get enough of!
-Since I started doing the 21-day fix diet, I've learned to improvise.
+From pad thai to tom kha kai soup to my favorite dish ever—pineapple fried rice—there's something so attractive about the exotic ingredients, unusual flavor profiles, and mixing of sweet and savory flavors that I can't get enough of!
+Since I started doing the 21-Day Fix diet, I've learned to improvise.
 This means that I can still eat my favorite things without feeling deprived or going off my diet yet again.
-While I've done a bunch of diets over the years, this one allows me to eat healthier versions of almost all of my favorite foods, meaning that it's easy to stick to.
+While I've done a bunch of diets over the years, this one allows me to eat healthier versions of almost all of my favorite foods, which makes it a lot easier to stick to.

-I tested this one out a few weeks ago, using myself and my mom as guinea pigs.
-She's been hounding me for weeks to make it again, and tonight was the night.
+I tested this one out a few weeks ago using myself and my mom as guinea pigs.
+She's been hounding me for weeks to make it again, so I caved.
 It's gluten-free, so my gluten-free peeps can enjoy it with us as well.
 I used cauliflower rice instead of white or brown rice because I happen to like the texture better, plus it's a sneaky way to get more veggies into my day.

 - 1 tablespoon butter or coconut oil

 - 2 tablespoons oil, I used half sesame oil, half olive oil